Top 10 Enterprise Database Systems of 2016

 SAP Adaptive Server Enterprise's most recent release is SAP ASE 16, which adds support for partition locking, CIS Support for HANA, Relaxed Query Limits, Query Plan Optimization with Star Joins, and Dynamic Thread Assignment, among other new features.

 PostgreSQL, or simply Postgres, is an open-source object-relational database management system (ORDBMS) that hides in such interesting places as online gaming applications, data center automation suites and domain registries.
 PostgreSQL also enjoys some high-profile duties at Skype and Yahoo!
 PostgreSQL is in so many strange and obscure places that it might deserve the moniker, "Best Kept Enterprise Database Secret."
-PostgreSQL's current stable release is 9.5.3 (released in May 2016), and PostgreSQL 9.6 Beta Release 3 was released in July 2016.
+PostgreSQL's current stable release is PostgreSQL 9.6.1, which was released in late October 2016, and PostgreSQL 10 is expected to debut in the second half of 2017.

 PostgreSQL runs on a wide variety of operating systems, including Linux, Windows, FreeBSD and Solaris.
 And as of OS X 10.7 Lion, Mac OS X features PostgreSQL as its standard default database in the server edition.
 PostgreSQL benefits from more than 25 years of development as a free, open-source database system, and it includes enterprise-grade features comparable to Oracle and DB2 such as full ACID compliance for transaction reliability and Multi-Version Concurrency Control for supporting high concurrent loads.